michaelnisi/pushup/README.md

 # pushup - copy files to S3

-The **pushup** [Node.js](http://nodejs.org/) package copies local files to [S3](http://aws.amazon.com/s3/).
-Its API is a sole Transform stream, which lets you write filenames of the files to copy, and read keys of uploaded objects.
-This, of course, is handy if you have a readable stream of freshly generated artifacts or a diff of some kind as an input.
-The purpose of **pushup** is to copy file trees to S3 with optional [gzip](http://www.gzip.org/) compression and `Cache-Control` headers, configurable for file types or specific filenames.
+The **pushup** [Node.js](http://nodejs.org/) package copies local files to a [S3](http://aws.amazon.com/s3/) bucket.
+Its API is a sole [Transform stream](https://nodejs.org/api/stream.html#stream_class_stream_transform), which lets you write filenames of local files to copy, and read keys of objects, successfully copied to the bucket.
+This streaming API is handy, of course, if you have a readable stream of freshly generated artifacts or a diff of some kind as input, enabling you to pipe directly to your S3 bucket.
+The intial purpose of **pushup** is to deploy file trees to S3, including optional [gzip](http://www.gzip.org/) compression and `Cache-Control` headers, configurable for file types or specific filenames.

 [![Build Status](https://secure.travis-ci.org/michaelnisi/pushup.svg)](http://travis-ci.org/michaelnisi/pushup)